 Under Nevada law, invasion of privacy is defined as the intrusion into a person’s personal life without just cause.
 The victim may have grounds to bring a personal injury lawsuit seeking money damages.

-- 2. What is “intrusion upon seclusion” in Las Vegas, NV?
+- 2. What is “intrusion upon seclusion”?

 Invasion of privacy is defined as the intrusion into a person’s personal life without just cause.
 In turn, invasion of privacy is subdivided into four different “causes of action.”
 These include: